-Expats don't have access to public schools in Saudi Arabia as admission into these institutions is usually restricted to Saudi citizens and naturalised Arabs.
+While foreigners have access to Saudi government schools, the language and cultural barriers leave few expat families willing to brave the switch.
 This increases demand at international schools, resulting in limited places and often hefty fees.
 It's therefore important that expats apply to several schools as early as possible.

 International schools in Riyadh

 The requirements for securing a place at an international school in Riyadh vary from one institution to the next.
 Some schools may require written references from a child's previous schools while others require students to sit an entrance examination.
 While most international schools in Riyadh are not selective, others, such as the British and American schools, give preference to students according to their nationality.
 Although it is not necessary for children to attend a school sponsored by their country of origin, the logistical transition between systems tends to be easiest in this sort of situation.

 A non-refundable application fee is standard procedure.
 Some schools also require parents to pay an extra seat deposit.
 In addition, parents often have to fork out for uniforms, textbooks and extra-curricular activities.
 It is therefore advisable for expats to negotiate a schooling allowance into their expat relocation packages wherever possible.